Limoncello Ricotta Cheesecake-in-a-jar

-This recipe works for two 1/2 liter jars, four ¼ liter jars or one 7" heatproof dish.
-If you are using jars with the metal clasps, as I did, you may have to remove them so that the top and clasps do not interfere with the pressure cooker.
+This recipe works for two ½ liter jars, four ¼ liter jars or one 7" heatproof dish.
+If using jars with the metal clasps, as I did, remove them so that the top and clasps do not interfere with the pressure cooker.
 DO NOT, place these jars in the pressure cooker when they are clamped shut.
 The difference in pressure may shatter the glass, or you may hurt yourself in trying to open them if the contents are under pressure while you are not.

-- 4 oz (125g) Biscotti (in Italy, this type of cookes are called Cantucci)
+- 4 oz (125g) Biscotti (in Italy, this type of cookies are called Cantucci)